Published:

 addresses:

-- 9.9.9.9
+- 127.0.0.53

-Apply netplan changes:
+Apply the netplan changes:

 sudo netplan apply

-You can validate thse exclusive use of DoT by using ufw.
+You can validate the exclusive use of DoT by using ufw.
 If, like me, you are denying all outbound (ufw default deny outgoing), all you have to do is delete the allow out 53/udp rule, and add an allow out 853/tcp rule.
 Otherwise, add a deny out 53/udp rule and test.

 sudo ufw delete 53/udp